Regyl/KnowledgeDB/sql/README.md

 ### 6NF

 ## Custom SQL's
-Each SQL database realization has its own unique SQL dialect.
+Each SQL database realization has its own unique SQL dialect. **It affords to write stored procedures**.
 For example, PostgreSQL has PL/pgsql: [link](https://www.postgresql.org/docs/current/plpgsql.html)

-## Read-write ration
+## Read-write ratio
 - Standard is 75/25 (75% read, 25% write)